Sobhan Mohmand, Career Expert 1 January 2024

-Over the past few years, however, concerns have been raised about the usefulness or effectiveness of this practice.
-This guide will briefly explain the pros and cons of including your home address on your CV so that you can decide for yourself what the best thing to do is in your situation.
+This guide will briefly explain the pros and cons of putting your address on your CV and advise you on what the best course of action would be for an applicant in your situation.

 If you live locally to the job you are applying for, including your address on your CV may add some additional value to your application as some employers give preference to local applicants over those that commute long distances to work.